smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 ## SmartDeviceLink Broadcast Receiver
-The Android implementation of the SdlManager relies heavily on the OS's bluetooth and USB intents.
-When the phone is connected to SDL and the router service has sent a connection intent, the app needs to create an SdlManager, which will bind to the already connected router service.
-As mentioned previously, the SdlManager cannot be re-used.
-When a disconnect between the app and SDL occurs, the current SdlManager must be disposed of and a new one created.
+The Android implementation of the `SdlManager` relies heavily on the OS's bluetooth and USB intents.
+When the phone is connected to SDL and the router service has sent a connection intent, the app needs to create an `SdlManager`, which will bind to the already connected router service.
+As mentioned previously, the `SdlManager` cannot be re-used.
+When a disconnect between the app and SDL occurs, the current `SdlManager` must be disposed of and a new one created.

-The SDL Android library has a custom broadcast receiver named `SdlBroadcastReceiver` that should be used as the base for your BroadcastReceiver.
-It is a child class of Android's BroadcastReceiver so all normal flow and attributes will be available.
+The SDL Android library has a custom broadcast receiver named `SdlBroadcastReceiver` that should be used as the base for your `BroadcastReceiver`.
+It is a child class of Android's `BroadcastReceiver` so all normal flow and attributes will be available.
 Two abstract methods will be automatically populate the class, we will fill them out soon.

-Create a new SdlBroadcastReceiver and name it appropriately, for this guide we are going to call it `SdlReceiver`:
+Create a new `SdlBroadcastReceiver` and name it appropriately, for this guide we are going to call it `SdlReceiver`:

 ```java
 public class SdlReceiver extends SdlBroadcastReceiver {